Meet Your New Favorites | SHOP NEW ARRIVALS

 If you’re competing at a national or international level, your suit must be approved by World Aquatics, formerly known as FINA.
 This governing body sets the global standards for competitive swim to ensure no swimmer has an unfair technological advantage.
 FINA-approved suits have a special barcode printed on them, usually on the back.
 This mark signifies that the suit’s fabric, design, and buoyancy have been tested and meet strict criteria—for example, the material can’t be thicker than 0.8mm.
 When you’re shopping, look for the "FINA-Approved" label in the product description.
 It’s your guarantee that the suit is built for the highest levels of competition.

-High School and NCAA Regulations
+Rules for High School and College Swimmers

 Just because a suit has the FINA stamp of approval doesn’t automatically make it legal for every single meet, especially for younger swimmers.
 High school federations and the NCAA have their own sets of rules that can be even more restrictive.
 For instance, a major rule change for 12-and-under swimmers prohibits tech suits with bonded or taped seams.
 For these athletes, suits must be made with traditional stitched seams.
 Always double-check the specific regulations for your league or association.
 When in doubt, your coach is your best resource for confirming if a suit is compliant for your upcoming competitions.